 There are around 637 ski areas that operate in Canada and the U.S -- of these 71 of the biggest are owned by 5 different companies (source).
-Vail Resorts & Alterra Mountain Company own 31 ski resorts across North America -- while there are a few independent privately owned resorts like Vermont’s Magic mountain (source).
+Vail Resorts & Alterra Mountain Company own 31 ski resorts across North America -- while there are a few independent privately-owned resorts like Vermont’s Magic Mountain (source).
 The corporation may be publicly held, owned by a family or small group of investors, or a single individual.

 Vail Resorts currently has an $8 billion market cap ($MTN) and owns 17 ski resorts.
 It runs the Epic Pass ($899+) which provides access to 65 resorts around the world.
 Vail resorts currently hold host to 32% of the market share of skiers with 12million annual skier visits (source).
 They also own 3 of the 5 biggest resorts in North America; Vail, Park City, and Whistler Blackcomb.
-Vail Resorts is on the largest employers in the state of Colorado, employing roughly 5,900.
+Vail Resorts is one of the largest employers in the state of Colorado, employing roughly 5,900.

 Here are all the ski resorts that Vail resorts own: